0xluminous/saitofaqs/faqs/whats-wrong-with-ethereum.md

 > “The job of miners is to secure the network via hashpower, not to provide network infrastructure.” — Vitalik Buterin.

 [Infura](https://infura.io/) spends a lot of money providing access to the Ethereum network.
 Most blockchain developers consider this a good thing.
-As Vitalik Buterin has remarked, the job of miners is to mine, so having private companies step in to run infrastructure is a boon.
+As Vitalik Buterin has remarked, miners' job is to mine, so having private companies step in to run infrastructure is a boon.

 This falls into the trap of treating outside markets as “consequence-free” ways to fund core infrastructure.